 Ready to communicate like it’s 1956?
 Urban Outfitters is selling manual typewriters and record players for people who crave the analog experience.
 And in the workplace, employees saturated with electronic messages yearn for communication that’s simple and no-tech.

-That’s why you should consider these three retro approaches for 2016:
+That’s why you should consider these three retro approaches:

 Emails, intranet and digital screens are convenient, but create a jumble of content.
 But print—once common, but now neglected—gets employees’ attention.